 - In a large bowl, add ginger paste, brown sugar, salt, pepper and lemon juice.
 Mix them really well.
 The marinate will not be too thick.

 - Add the fish cubes, onion and bell pepper pieces to the prepared sauce and coat everything well.
 Let them marinate for at least 15 minutes or up to 2 hours.

 - While the fish and veggies are marinating, soak the bamboo skewers in water to prevent them from burning while grilling.

 - Now skewer the fish, onions and peppers alternatively into the bamboo sticks.
 Do not overcrowd a single stick.
 I maintained 2 fish cubes per stick starting and ending with veggies.

 - Heat the grill pan on high heat and spray or brush oil on top.
 Once the grill pan is very hot, carefully place the loaded skewers and do not disturb them immediately.

 - Let the fish and veggies grill for 2 minutes on medium-high heat.
 Then brush the marinating sauce on top and flip the sticks over to cook the other side for another 2 minutes.
 Basa cooks really fast, so do keep an eye on them to avoid burning.

-- Once done, remove from heat and serve hot immediately.
+- Once done, remove from heat and serve the delicious smoky fish kebab hot with your favorite dip immediately.